Marex Group PLC (MRX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-22, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Marex Group plc ("Marex" or the "Company") (NASDAQ: MRX) have opportunity to lead the securities fraud class action lawsuit.
+24, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Marex Group plc ("Marex" or the "Company") (NASDAQ: MRX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN MAREX GROUP PLC (MRX), CLICK HERE BEFORE DECEMBER 8, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR MAREX INVESTMENTS, CLICK HERE BEFORE DECEMBER 8, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?